timacdonald/json-api/README.md

 Want to know what else is awesome?
 Sparse fieldsets are also available to your user resource without lifting a finger.
 If you only want to retrieve the `website` and `twitterHandle`, but exclude the `name`?
 No sweat!

-Append the appropriate sparse fieldsets query parameter to the request and the attributes will be filtered as expected.
+Append the appropriate query parameter to the request and the attributes will be filtered as expected.

 #### Request